cherti/mailexporter/README.md

 For detailed info see `config.yml` as the provided example configuration.

 By default, mailexporter looks for a configuration file ./mailexporter.conf.
-This can be changed via `-config-file=/path/to/file` as cli-option.
+This can be changed via `-config-file=/path/to/file` as cli-flag.

 ## License